metablaster/4X-Audio/README.md

 no same music plays twice, with the goal to never get bored listening to same thing over and over again like a broken record.

-Separate repository with cherry picked sounds effects since many duplicates exist out there.
+Cherry picked sounds effects since many duplicates exist out there.

 ## License